 - Building One, located on the northwest portion of the Hoover facility, was the location where residual wood preservative materials were treated, temporarily stored, and stabilized.
 Based on approved closure activities, clean closure of Building One, its contents, and the underlying unsaturated soils was successfully completed on December 1, 1999.

 - Area A, located on the northeast portion of the Hoover facility, was the location where the stabilized residual wood preservative materials were deposited.
 Based on approved closure activities, clean closure of unsaturated soils in Area A was successfully completed on December 1, 1999.
 However, clean closure of the groundwater could not be achieved.
-Therefore, the post-closure care period for Area A shall continue until December 1, 2029.
-Subsequently, on December 15, 2005, a Post-Closure Care Permit (Permit) for Area A including provisions for RCRA Site-wide Corrective Action was issued to Hoover by DEQ.
+Therefore, the post-closure care period for Area A continued through the issuance of a Post-Closure Care Permit (Permit) for Area A on December 15, 2005 which included provisions for RCRA Site-wide Corrective Action.

 - On July 18, 2006, DEQ completed an evaluation of available information and issued a “YES” determination for the “Migration of Contaminated Groundwater Under Control” Environmental Indicator (EI) in accordance with the Government Performance and Results Act (GPRA).